National Space Research and Development Agency

 The National Space Research and Development Agency (NASRDA) is the national space agency of Nigeria.
 It is a parastatal under Federal Ministry of Innovation, Science and Technology.
-The agency is based in the Nigerian capital city of Abuja in the Lugbe district and has a ground receiving station, among various other sites.
+The agency is based in the Nigerian capital city of Abuja, in the Lugbe district, and has a ground receiving station, among other sites.
 In the past, it has cooperated in space technology with the United Kingdom, China, Ukraine and Russia.
 The agency has struggled with meeting its financial plans and some of its facilities are rundown.
 Despite this, the space agency is one of the most advanced space agencies in Africa, boasting of four satellites and very grand ambitions.
 Nigeria's satellites have been praised for their high-resolution images.
 NASRDA is host to one of UN-SPIDER's Regional Support Offices (RSO) in Africa.

 History

-NASRDA was established on 5 May 1999, after a preparation period since in 1998 by Nigerian president Olusegun Obasanjo and the Nigerian government with a primary objective of establishing a "fundamental policy for the development of space science and technology" with an initial budget of $93 million.
+The National Space Research and Development Agency (NASRDA) was formally established on the 5th of May 1999 by the Federal Government of Nigeria following the approval of the National Space Policy and Programmes by president Olusegun Obasanjo and the Nigerian government with a primary objective of establishing a "fundamental policy for the development of space science and technology" with an initial budget of $93 million.

 In May 2006, the new extended national space program was adopted.
 NASRDA has launched four satellites of its own, the first one in 2003 and the last one in 2009.